 Convertible debt usually turns into stocks when company income reaches a certain level or at a certain time.
 Both parties decide on terms during negotiations.

 Convertible debt is best for startup companies that don't have a history yet.
 It's also a good option for companies in between investing rounds.

 Warrants are options in convertible loan contracts that give the investor a guarantee of additional stocks in the next investment round.
 Warrants are based on a percentage of the original loan amount.

 A discount is another option in the loan contract.
 Discounts guarantee investors a lower stock price than public pricing when the loan converts.

 If you need help with convertible debt, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.